Real-Life Angry Birds: 10 of the Most Endangered Birds in the Philippines

 3. Visayan Wrinkled Hornbill

 Bird profile: Also known as Rufous-headed Hornbill, this forest-dwelling bird from Panay got its name from the wrinkled bony crest above its bill known as casque.
 Male hornbills have characteristically reddish-brown head, neck, and upper breast.
-The rest of its feathers are blackish while its upper parts feature a glossy green color.
+Its upper parts feature a glossy green color while the rest of its feathers are blackish.

 Fruit-bearing trees are their natural habitat, destruction of which have decreased their population tremendously.
-Visayan wrinkled hornbills also have very slow reproduction cycle which, combined with habitat loss, eventually led them to the list of critically endangered birds.
+Visayan wrinkled hornbills also have very slow reproduction cycle which, combined with habitat loss, have eventually put them on the list of critically endangered birds.

 Interesting fact: Visayan wrinkled hornbills live in small and noisy groups.
 They also have a unique ability to apply a “makeup” on their bills.
 They do this with the help of a gland at the base of their tails which they stimulate to apply orange or red-yellow stains on their bills.

 2. Philippine Cockatoo

 Bird profile: Philippine cockatoo is a small, majestic white bird endemic to Palawan and several Visayan provinces where it is known by its local name katala.
 Adults have an erectile crest, pinkish ear-coverts, and red undertail.
 They also have deep yellow suffusion beneath the wings and tail.